Rookout/docs/docs/source-repos.md

 ---
 id: source-repos
-title: Source Repositories
+title: Source Code
-sidebar_label: Source Repositories
+sidebar_label: Source Code
 ---

 ## Introduction
 Each Debug Session contains the source code you wish to debug.
 Rookout allows you to easily load sources from your local file system or your git provider.
 When you integrate your source code into Rookout, it remains between your code repository and your local browser.

 **Rookout never sees nor has access to your source code.
-In fact, your code never even reaches the Rookout servers.**
+In fact, your code never reaches the Rookout servers.**

 ## Source Code Fetching